 - Big Ridge State Park is a rustic park that has several historic buildings on site.
-By design, park construction is simple and does not have large energy demands.
-For instance, cabins built in the 1930s don’t have any kind of climate control and have wood stoves for heating.
+By design, park construction is simple and does not have significant energy demands.
+For instance, cabins built in the 1930s don’t have any climate control and have wood stoves for heating.

 - Big Ridge has worked to minimize erosion, control damage from stormwater, and sustain the landscape at the campground through improvements with gravel, timbers, and ditches.

-- They have also installed strategically placed trash and recycling dumpsters, removing all individual trash cans and placing signs informing visitors of these locations.
+- They have also installed trash and recycling dumpsters, removing all individual trash cans and placing signs informing visitors of the locations.
 Fewer trashcans result in a decrease in the number of trashcan liners required.
-This means less waste and a decrease in associated cost.
+And that means less waste and a reduction of associated costs.